 The most common form of treatment is to wear corrective eye glasses and contact lenses for both irregular and regular astigmatism.
 Special lenses will most probably need to be made for those with irregular astigmatism so that the lens can better work with the irregularly shaped cornea.

 Irregular astigmatism may also be treated using special rigid gas permeable contact lenses that allow the eye’s natural tear film to fill in for the irregularities in the cornea.
-Science and nature working together in harmony.
+This allows science and nature to work together in harmony.
 Pretty cool, huh?

-Regular astigmatism is simply treated with regular corrective eyewear or contact lenses.
-Be sure to update your prescription regularly because astigmatism can worsen if not monitored.
+Doctors usually treat regular astigmatism with regular corrective eyewear or contact lenses.
+Be sure to update your prescription regularly because the condition can worsen if not monitored.

 Though corrective eyewear is a popular solution, it’s a temporary fix.
 Once those glasses and contacts come off, you’re back to your blurred vision.